 One of the categories of deductible taxes for your federal income tax return is state and local property taxes.
+This is one of the most ubiquitous forms of local taxes, much more common than city income tax.
 However, just because your city charges you a fee because you own a car, boat or other property doesn't mean it qualifies for the deduction.
 If it does, you can use it to save a few more dollars on your taxes.

 You cannot include taxes paid for services as a city property tax deduction on your income taxes.
 For example, if you are charged for sewer fees or garbage collection fees, those aren't included in the property taxes deduction.
 Similarly, if you pay a local benefit tax that goes toward sidewalks or streets, those costs aren't deductible, either.

-Report the amount of city taxes paid on line 7 of Schedule A when you file your taxes.
-This amount is added to your other deductible taxes and the total gets reported on line 9.
-Then, your totals for each of the different categories of itemized deductions is combined and the total goes on line 29 of Schedule A and line 40 of Form 1040, replacing your standard deduction.
+Report the amount of city taxes paid on line 5c of Schedule A of Form 1040 when you file your taxes.
+This amount is added to your other deductible taxes, and the total gets reported on line 7.
+Then, your totals for each of the different categories of itemized deductions is combined, and the total goes on line 17 of Schedule A and line 8 of Form 1040, replacing your standard deduction.

 Separately, you can choose whether to deduct state and local sales tax or income tax.
 Income and sales tax by state authorities can vary a great deal from state to state, so which one makes more sense will vary based on your personal situation and the state you live in.

 Based in the Kansas City area, Mike specializes in personal finance and business topics.
 He has been writing since 2009 and has been published by "Quicken," "TurboTax," and "The Motley Fool."